kwameopareasiedu/react-simple-widgets/src/widgets/date-picker/date-picker-usage.md

 # DatePicker

 This widget displays a popup calendar to select a single calendar date.
-DatePicker is intrinsically a `<div/>` element and accepts all of its attributes.
+DatePicker is intrinsically a `div` element and accepts all of its attributes.

 ## Usage